Educator (Current Employee) – Charlotte, NC – March 17, 2018

 Aveda Mentor/ Retail Specialist (Former Employee) – Paris Parker Salon and Spa Baton Rouge,LA – October 2, 2014

 The time that I spent working at Neill Corporation was an amazing experience.
 I did not know much about the beauty industry prior to me starting but quickly fell in love with the Aveda products and the company as a whole.
 They provided lots of training and for the most part cared and valued their employees.
 I left the company for personal reasons and in good standing and WAS probably one of their biggest fans.
 I appreciated what I THOUGHT was a company who was about personal growth and advancement, but was proven to be very wrong.
 I was given the contact information of both recruiters during my exit interview and was told "You are definitely the type of employee we would love to have..."

 I would like to tell anyone that is considering applying for any job with Neill Corporation that it is an amazing opportunity and great company to grow with.
 Unfortunately, if you ever want to advance your career DO NOT apply for to many jobs within the company and DO NOT ever leave, because it will be held against you in the long-run by the Talent and Acquisition staff.

 I went from being the perfect candidate for re-hire to "not being CULTURALLY fit"(I'm still trying to figure out exactly what that statement means considering I was once apart of that culture).
 Im not even sure why the Talent and Acquisition staff post so many jobs and then turn away people who have proven themselves and actually want to work.

-Pros: 10 days off in december, 10 days off in july, 4 day work week as an educator
+10 days off in December, 10 days off in July, 4 day work week as an educator

 Meet with Salons to develop strategies to drive product sales of Aveda products.
 The hardest part of the job is the hours involved as the territory covered 3 states, all covered by car.
 The most enjoyable part is working with the salon owners to help them drive revenue.